-Step 1: Switch the Air Conditioning Off and the Blower On
+Step 1: Set the Air Conditioning to Off and the Blower On

-Step 2: Diagnose the Issue
+Step 2: Pinpoint the Issue

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.